asnar00/fnf/scribbles.md

 Next step: do parse/print tests for typescript.
 Then: do the function-builder by manipulating the AST, then output in target language.
 That's next!

+OK no: the right way forward is:

+- return to typescript output parity
+- implement python workflow

+Then rebuild the whole system in FNF, from the ground up.

+What if that was the "big deal", we impose a syntax on you, but it "gives" in all the right places.

+So there's some basic things like `type name` vs `name: type` and so on.
+And we can actually generate output code.
+So we're not just fucking about.

+This way, we have a sort of "flexible" syntax that accommodates you whether you come from C*, python, or whatever - but it's as opinionated as zero is, and has a multi-backend builder thingy that just fucking works.
+OK, that's actually a super nice next thing to do.

+So there's three syntax forms: cxx, python, typescript.
+Which takes care of the main incoming contingent.
+Code looks like you're used to, and it just works.

+So can we do this?
+Like a "flexible" system?
+Hm seems cool.
+A much better way of doing it because then you can write the code in zero, huhuhuhuhuh.

+ok that's the way forward.

 ------------------------------------